If you follow car industry publications, there both facts and well recognised predictions that combined, signal a storm for the car industry.

 Yes, hydrogen cars are an option.
 Just one that can never really add up.
 But more options can create choice paralysis on moving to a new technology.

-3. Around half of our sales will be Electric Vehicles by…….
+3. Around only half of our sales will be Electric Vehicles by…….

 Industry pundits continually point out that car makers predict 50% of sales to be electric, by some future date (usually 2030) when it seems certain almost all cars will be electric.
 They “will go bankrupt if only half their cars are electric by then” is the catch cry!